 Thor’s Trials is a 10K mountain obstacle race designed to test the total body fitness and mental toughness of participants.
 There are 20 obstacles spread over 6 miles of rugged terrain.
 Each obstacle will have multiple completion options for participants.
 Most will have “short and heavy” or “long and light” type options.

 If you can’t carry a 50-pound boulder, you can choose multiple carries of lighter weights.
 If you don’t want to climb an 18’ rope you can climb a taller, knotted rope.
 If you don’t find any love for the knotted rope you can drag a weighted rope through the woods.

-Participants can register as a team of 4.
+Participants can register as a solo, team of 2, or as a team of 4.
 Teams can help each other through obstacles and push through challenges together.
 Teams gets a collective team time when they cross the finish together.

 TIPS & TREATS

 Registered participants get regular insider email updates with training tips, the chance to practice obstacles and course updates.
 All early registrants get an apparel item, an item for the trophy case, and an item for their medal rack.
 We also feed everyone at the end.

 Prices rise as the race date approaches, so register today.

 |Registration Time||Solo Cost||Team Cost|

 |Early Bird (ends Jan 1)||$60.00||$200|